2012 (film): Marketing

-2012 was marketed by the fictional Institute for Human Continuity, featuring main character Jackson Curtis' book Farewell Atlantis, streaming media, blog updates and radio broadcasts from zealot Charlie Frost on his website, This Is the End.
+2012 was marketed through the fictional Institute for Human Continuity, at a viral marketing website that was created by the movie studio.
+The website featured main-character Jackson Curtis's book Farewell Atlantis, streaming media, blog updates, and radio broadcasts from zealot Charlie Frost on his website, This Is the End.
 On November 12, 2008, the studio released the first trailer for 2012, which ended with a suggestion to viewers to "find out the truth" by entering "2012" on a search engine.
 The Guardian called the film's marketing "deeply flawed", associating it with "websites that make even more spurious claims about 2012".

-The studio introduced a viral marketing website operated by the fictional Institute for Human Continuity, where filmgoers could register for a lottery number to be part of a small population which would be rescued from the global destruction.
-David Morrison of NASA, who received over 1,000 inquiries from people who thought the website was genuine, condemned it.
+At the website, filmgoers could register for a lottery number to be part of a small population that would be rescued from the global destruction.
+David Morrison of NASA, who had received over 1,000 inquiries from people who thought the website was genuine, condemned it.
 "I've even had cases of teenagers writing to me saying they are contemplating suicide because they don't want to see the world end", Morrison said.
 "I think when you lie on the internet and scare children to make a buck, that is ethically wrong."
 Another marketing website promoted Farewell Atlantis.

 Comcast organized a "roadblock campaign" to promote the film in which a two-minute scene was broadcast on 450 American commercial television networks, local English-language and Spanish-language stations, and 89 cable outlets during a ten-minute window between 10:50 and 11:00 pm Eastern and Pacific Time on October 1, 2009.
 The scene featured the destruction of Los Angeles and ended with a cliffhanger, with the entire 5:38 clip available on Comcast's Fancast website.
 According to Variety, "The stunt will put the footage in front of 90% of all households watching ad-supported TV, or nearly 110 million viewers.
 When combined with online and mobile streams, that could increase to more than 140 million".